-Our graduate students can also proceed with postgraduate studies in specialized areas, such as the MSc in Counselling or the MSc in Educational Psychology offered by Neapolis University Pafos, or any other discipline offered by any local University or University abroad.
+Our graduate students can also proceed with postgraduate studies in specialized areas, such as the MSc in Counselling or the MSc in Educational Psychology offered by Neapolis University in Cyprus, or any other discipline offered by any local University or University abroad.

 In general Psychology is a well-respected profession around the world – and well-paid as well!
 Psychology graduates are in high demand everywhere.

 For successful completion of the programme, students will have to meet the requirements of the Bachelor in Psychology.
 All students enrolled in the BSc Psychology programme must complete the following set of courses in 8 semesters.

 |PSYC101||Developmental Psychology I||6|

 |PEPS103||Foreign Language I (GE)||3|

 |PEPS101||Computer Skills (GE)||3|